Dato Capital

 Dato Capital is an online database of business information about companies and directors registered in the United Kingdom, Gibraltar, Spain, Panama, Cayman Islands, Luxembourg and British Virgin Islands.

+Overview

 The website publishes basic company and director information but complete reports are priced.
 The amount of available information about a company varies depending on the country of incorporation, ranging from financial data (UK companies) to just company name and type (Cayman Islands and BVI).
 Basic information about directors includes approximate figures of the number and location of the companies involved and an extract of the appointment list.
 Not all the countries have director data.

 The parent company who owns the database and website is Netamo Systems SL, incorporated in Spain.

 The company received attention in October 2014 when it published lists of deleted director profile links under the Right to be forgotten directive.

 History

 According to the parent company, it was incorporated in 2001; started working in business applications in 2003, and website was launched in 2007.
 The first proof of datocapital.com existence dates to December 2008, and it shows a Spanish version with only Spanish companies.
 Domain was registered in September 2006.
 The first press mention of UK companies was in March 2014, and Gibraltar and Panama appear in another interview of March 2015.
 Latter countries were introduced during 2015.